 - Demand Kept Original – Child was made to do what was asked of them.

-- Demand Changed – What was asked of child originally was altered or stopped.
+- Demand Changed – What was asked of the child initially was altered or stopped.

-- Attention Provided – Child received ANY type of attention from caregiver.
+- Attention Provided – Child received ANY type of attention from the caregiver.

-- Ignored – Behavior was ignored by caregiver.
+- Ignored – Behavior was ignored by the caregiver.